 This decision will be shared with Ofsted: Hampshire has yet to undergo an Ofsted inspection.

-The full decision will be published on the LGO website in three months.
+The full decision has now been published on the LGO website and you can find it here.
 I hope parents will find it useful to cite this to LAs, since the excuses produced by HCC in my case are, I understand from SOS!SEN, only too common.
 I would suggest that as soon as there is any possibility of delay in obtaining reports or services from other services, parents point out this decision to their LA and ask them to commission services privately without delay.
 And tell them that, if they refuse to do so, you will be following me to the LGO.

 Sign up for SNJ new post alerts